SinianDragon/CQUPT_master/README.md

 For those who are not a student or not a student form CQUPT, pls konw that this script is useless for your guys, but you can also learn from it if you wish to.

-Anyway, i'll be appreaciated that you can understand what i say, and make this script of its best use.
+Anyway, i'll be appreciated that you can understand what i say, and make this script of its best use.